lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

     fix myat2 all ave/time 10 200 2000 v_n_type2_in &
         file output-population2vstime.dat

-..  container:: justify

 The two *variables* are used to count the number of atoms of a specific group in the *region_cylinder_in* region.

-..  container:: justify

 The two *fix ave/time* are calling the previously defined variables and are printing their values into text files.
 By using *10 200 2000*, variables are evaluated every 10 steps, averaged 200 times, and printed in the *.dat* files every 2000 steps.

-..  container:: justify

 In addition to counting the atoms in each region, let us also extract the coordination number per atom between atoms of types 1 and 2.
 The coordination number is a measure of the average number of type 2 atoms in the vicinity of type 1 atoms, serving as a good indicator of the degree of mixing in a binary mixture.
 Add the following lines into *input.md.lammps*:

 ..  code-block:: lammps